Home - English - French - German - Italian - Portuguese - Spanish

 Research is a continuous process, even at the local level.

-Single experiments seldom determine new farming practices;
+Single experiments seldom determine new farming practices; the

 results of several experiments have a cumulative effect.
 For